Inès Longevial

-Life and career
+Life and education

-Inès Longevial grew up in the South-West of France.
-Her mother encouraged her art and she painted her first paintings at the age of 8.
+Inès Longevial grew up in the South-West of France, with family in the Basque Country, allowing her to be close to Spanish culture.
+Her mother encouraged her art.
+She began drawing and painting at the age of 7.

+In her family library, she encountered the works of Picasso, Matisse, and Modgliani.
+She subsequently studied Niki de Saint-Phalle, Paula Modersohn-Becker, Georgia O'Keeffe, and screenwriter Pedro Almodóvar, who all influenced her work.

-She holds a Baccalauréat from STI Applied Arts and a Diplôme supérieur d'arts appliqués from Toulouse.
+She earned a Baccalauréat sciences et technologies du design et des arts appliqués (STD2A) in 2011 and a Diplôme supérieur d’arts appliqués (DSAA) in 2013.

+She first began showing her work on Instagram, where she garnered over 178,000 followers.
 She moved to Paris at age 23.

+Career

 In 2016, her paintings were exhibited at Galerie M in Toulouse.

 Her first solo exhibit was Sous Le Soleil in Los Angeles at the HVW8 Gallery in 2017.
 Subsequently, she appeared on the cover of the magazine Juxtapoz.

-In 2018, she had another solo exhibit at Galerie M Toulouse Je Pleure Comme Je Ris.
+In 2018, she had another solo exhibit at Galerie M Toulouse, Je Pleure Comme Je Ris.
 The painter performed a residency / exhibition entitled Je Suis Une Couleur in October 2018 in San Francisco for the Chandran Gallery.

 That same year, she was chosen to design the new bottle Evian and Badoit in limited edition with the agency BETC.

+She has also collaborated with brands including Nike, Levi’s, Wad, and Stance.

 In 2019, she self-produced her first Parisian exhibition at the Tournelles Gallery.

+In 2021, she had an exhibition at Les Grandes Serres de Pantin, staged by contemporary art gallery Ketabi Projects, which seeks to "introduce and promote the work of a new generation of contemporary artists from France and abroad”.
+Founder Charlotte Ketabi-Lebard described Longevial as “an exceptional artist, a fine portraitist and colourist,” saying that “her work resonates strongly with our time.
+What really touches me is that she depicts our generation of women in all of its opposites, between a soft tenderness and a deaf violence."

+She published her first monograph book, presenting a significant selection of paintings and sketches, in September 2023.

+She took part in the Paris+ par Art Basel and Art Basel Miami Beach in 2024.
+She is currently represented by the gallery Almine Rech, with a co-representation by Ketabi Bourdet in France.